choogiesaur/pso-resilience/README.md

 This project has been on hold for some time but I hope to get back to it soon.
 Please delve through my notes section to see my findings!

 For utilities that help with different PSO file formats look at: https://github.com/choogiesaur/pso-utils

+Pull requests for any of my PSO work are welcome :)

 ## Current EXP rates:
 ```